 As part of their training, B Mitzvah students lead parts of Saturday morning services along with Romemu clergy.

 Seekers families gather approximately twice each month for community building, learning, and a celebratory meal.
-The B Mitzvah cohort (6th and 7th graders) also joins Romemu clergy members for a special lunch and learn program.

 Students explore connections between traditional commentaries and their unique voice and life experiences.
 They have an option to develop other forms of expression as well – using creative, musical, or dramatic interpretations of the Torah.